 The one-of-a-kind pieces are a feast for the eyes, with their bright colours, perfect and pure design that can be worn during the day as well for big gala nights.

 With a long family history that can be traced back to roughly the year 1300, why doesn’t he use the name Givenchy for his jewellery empire?
 Well, his beloved uncle, Count Hubert de Givenchy, who passed away recently, sold the right to use the family’s name together with his couture house Givenchy, to the French group LVMH.
-So James Taffin chose his middle surname to create a brand that today signs jewellery and a line of scented candles available online at Barney’s.
+So James Taffin chose his middle surname to create the brand of fine jewels.